gautham-tech/gautham-tech/README.md

 - 👋 Hi, I’m @gautham-tech
 - 👀 I’m interested in Football
-- 🌱 I’m currently learning VR concepts using HTML and Javascript
+- 🌱 I’m currently learning AR/VR concepts using HTML and Javascript
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me - My address is 221b Baker St, London NW1 6XE, United Kingdom
 <!---